moveit/moveit_ci/README.md

 ## Running Locally For Testing

 It's also possible to run the moveit\_ci script locally, without Travis.
-We demonstrate this using MoveIt! as the example repository:
+We demonstrate this using MoveIt as the example repository:

 First clone the repo you want to test: